jsroa15/Digit_Recognizer/README.md

 # Modeling

-I used an Artificial Neural Network to predict the hanwriting.
+I used an Artificial Neural Network to predict the handwriting.
 The architecture of the Neural Network is:

 *  784 Nodes in Input layer
 *  400 Nodes in Hidden layer